reuben-abraham/Wordpress/wp-content/plugins/essential-addons-for-elementor-lite/readme.txt

 1. [Reading Progress Bar](https://essential-addons.com/elementor/reading-progress/) - Add a reading progress bar to your page/post to indicate the current reading position.
 2. [Page/Post Duplicator](https://essential-addons.com/elementor/post-duplicator/) - Duplicate any page or post in a single click.
+3. [Table of Content](https://essential-addons.com/elementor/table-of-content/) - Display Table of Content automatically on any page, post or custom post type.
+You can control globally.

 Extensions (Pro):